What Can I Find At City Hall?

 To insure the best value for City tax money spent, all municipal purchases are coordinated through the Purchasing Department.
 A public bidding process allows local businessmen to be aware of and compete for large City purchases or contracts.

 Stop by the tax collector’s office to pay your parking ticket fines, excise taxes, and property taxes.
 If you have been issued a parking ticket and would like to appeal it, the Tax Collector’s office has the appeals forms as well.
+You can also pay your taxes online through our secure online payment system.

 The Sealer of Weights and Measures is charged with the responsibility of ensuring that equity and fairness prevails in the commercial marketplace between buyers and sellers.